 - Social Science

-There are four undergraduate courses that are also required to be completed prior to student teaching (3 credits each):
+There are two undergraduate courses that are also required to be completed prior to student teaching (3 credits each):

 |EDU 131||Literature for Children||3|

 |or EDU 587||Methods Of Teaching Religion In Elementary School|